Independent record label: Australia

 In Australia, the peak body for the independent music industry is the Australian Independent Record Labels Association, known as AIR, representing about 350 members as of 2019.

 A 2017 report commissioned by AIR, titled AIR Share: Australian Independent Music Market Report, was the first market analysis of the industry in Australia.
 It showed that indie labels represented 30% of revenue generated by the Australian recorded music market, and that 57% of independent sector revenue was from Australian artists, which put the Australian sector in the Top 10 global list of mainly English-speaking indie music markets, according to then CEO of WIN (Worldwide Independent Network), Alison Wenham.
 (By comparison, the US indie market had a 34% share while the UK had 23%.)

 The report valued the Australian recording industry as worth A$399.4 million, sixth largest music market in the world in terms of revenue and ahead of countries with higher populations such as Canada and South Korea.
 Digital revenue, at 44%, had overtaken that coming from physical sales, at 33%.
 A spokesperson from the company Unified Music Group said that governments were beginning to recognise the financial and cultural worth of a thriving music industry, but there was still a big challenge for the independents to compete with well-funded tech companies that have an anti-copyright agenda.

 Finland

 In 2017, Finland's indie market share had the lowest share of the total music market, at only 16%.

-Korea
+South Korea

-In 2017, Korea's indie market showed the healthiest share of the total music market, 88%.
+In 2017, South Korea's indie market showed the healthiest share of the total music market, 88%.